 If you could design your dream studio, what type of equipment would you have?
 As a personal trainer, you certainly have plenty of choices.
-According to the Sporting Goods Manufacturers Association, $4.3 billion dollars worth of fitness equipment was sold in 2010.

-And while it’s true some personal trainers swear by functional training, experienced trainers know that all clients see better results by incorporating exercise equipment into their exercise program.
+While it’s true some personal trainers swear by functional training, experienced trainers know that all clients see better results by incorporating exercise equipment into their exercise program.

 With so many options available today, deciding which equipment you need can be overwhelming.
 To make things easier, we’ve compiled a list of the most important pieces of equipment every personal trainer should have in their fitness arsenal.

 One thing that can help even the most seasoned trainer is business management software.
 To learn more about how this type of software can benefit your business, request a demo of our All-In-One Fitness Business Management Software today.

 As an independent personal trainer, you need to spend your money wisely, especially when you are just starting out.
 Most pieces of exercise equipment will pay for themselves over time, so it will be a worthwhile investment in the long-run.

 Great for body-weight exercises, you can attach these straps to almost anything.
 They work well for functional training programs.

 Medicine balls come in a variety of weights and sizes, which makes it easy to customize exercise routines for all of your clients.

 Jump ropes are perfect for quick, high-energy cardio sessions.
 Great for both indoor and outdoor use, this mobile-friendly piece of equipment not only builds stamina and endurance, but it’s also inexpensive and can be found in most stores.